shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2024-04-07-uplift_modeling.md

 Starting with **s-learner** approach, we train two separate models

-- We train a base model with all base features and the treatment vector, taking the target vector as our independent variable
+- We train a base model with all base features and the treatment vector (w), taking the target vector (y) as our independent variable
-- Apply the model (predict) assuming we have interacted with all customers, ie. (t=1 for all customers), and ask to return the probability of a successful outcome (y=1) for this group
+- Apply the model (predict) assuming we have **interacted with all customers**, ie. (t=1 for all customers), and ask to return the probability of a successful outcome (y=1) for this group
-- Apply the model (predict) again but assuming that these has been no interaction with any customer (t=0 for all customers)
+- Apply the model (predict) again but assuming that these has been **no interaction** with any customer (t=0 for all customers)

 <figure markdown="span">
   ![Image title](images/smodel.png)